Embedding surfaces in 4-manifolds: Examples and applications

 Next we consider the immersion $F_1\sqcup F_2\colon (\Sigma_1\sqcup \Sigma_2, \partial \Sigma_1\sqcup \partial \Sigma_2)\looparrowright M_1\#M_2$.
 Let $S\subseteq M_1\# M_2$ denote a connected sum $3$-sphere.
 Consider a band $[B] \in H_2(M_1 \# M_2,\Sigma_1\sqcup \Sigma_2)$.
 By (topological) transversality we can assume that $B$ is immersed, the double points of $B$ are disjoint from $S$, and the intersection $B\cap S$ corresponds to an embedded $1$-manifold in the interior of the domain of $B$, since $\partial B \subseteq \Sigma_1 \sqcup \Sigma_2 \subseteq (M_1 \# M_2) \sm S$.
 The image of this $1$-manifold in $S$ is embedded and bounds a collection of immersed (perhaps intersecting) discs in $S$.
 Surger $B$ using two copies each of these discs to produce $B_1\subseteq M_1$ and $B_2\subseteq M_2$, where each $B_i$ is an immersed collection of surfaces with $\partial B_i\subseteq \Sigma_i$.

-We claim that each component of $B_i$ can be replaced by a band.
+Each component of $B_i$ can be replaced by a band as follows.
 Recall that since each $M_i$ and $\Sigma_i$ is oriented, there is no condition on Stiefel--Whitney classes for bands, and we need only arrange that each component is either a M\"obius band or an annulus.
 By considering the Euler characteristic, we see that each component is homeomorphic to either a sphere, an $\RP$, a disc, a M\"obius band, or an annulus.
-Then use the tubing trick from the proof of \cref{lem:r-b} to replace each sphere, $\RP$, or disc component by a band.
+Then use the tubing procedure from \cref{ex:tubing-band} to replace each sphere, $\RP$, or disc component by a band.
 More precisely, choose a small disc on $\Sigma_1$ or $\Sigma_2$, as appropriate, away from all Whitney arcs and double points, and tube into the disc, sphere, or $\RP$.

 Since each $F_i$ is $b$-characteristic, $\lambda_{\Sigma_1}\vert_{\partial\bands(F_i)}$ is trivial for each $i$.
 Therefore, $\lambda_{\Sigma_1\sqcup\Sigma_2}$ is trivial on $\partial B=\partial B_1\cup \partial B_2$.
 It follows by \cref{lem:well-defined}\,\eqref{item-iv-lem-welldefined} that $\Theta\colon \bands(F_1\sqcup F_2)\to \Z/2$ is well defined.
 By \cref{lem:quadratic}, $\Theta$ extends to a linear map $\langle\bands(F_1\sqcup F_2)\rangle \to \Z/2$ on the subspace $\langle\bands(F_1\sqcup F_2)\rangle \subseteq H_2(M_1\#M_2,\Sigma_1 \sqcup \Sigma_2;\Z/2)$ generated by the bands.
 Then since $[B_1 \cup B_2] = [B] \in H_2(M_1\#M_2,\Sigma_1 \sqcup \Sigma_2;\Z/2)$, we see that $\Theta(B)=\Theta(B_1)+\Theta(B_2)$.